kristapsdz/lowdown/README.md

 The only modification is that the first paragraph is wrapped in an `<aside>` block.
 Furthermore, the "smartypants" mode is always enabled.

-It builds and runs on OpenBSD, Linux, and Mac OS X.  It has a [Coverity](https://scan.coverity.com/projects/lowdown) registration to boot.
+It builds and runs on OpenBSD, Linux, and Mac OS X.  (FreeBSD is experimental.)
+It has a [Coverity](https://scan.coverity.com/projects/lowdown) registration to boot.